 Napier options cover the full gambit from beachfront luxury with amazing ocean views to backpackers.
 We opted to stay in a family-friendly accommodation across the main road from the beach.

-Here are our top four recommendations:
+Here are our top two recommendations:

 Where is Napier New Zealand?